ev3dev/lego-linux-drivers/Documentation/sensors.rst

 .. [#detect-other-i2c] The automatic detection algorithm detects this sensor as an I2C sensor and the port is automatically put into I2C mode.
 However, the sensor does not follow the LEGO MINDSTORMS convention for I2C sensors, so the exact type of sensor cannot be determined.
-See `Using I2C Sensors`_ for information on how to manually load the correct driver.
+See :doc:`i2c` for information on how to manually load the correct driver.

 .. [#detect-mi-xg1300l] The automatic detection algorithm detects this sensor as an I2C sensor and the port is automatically put into I2C mode.
 However,